Hugh Weibgen: International career

 Weibgen captained the Australia national under-19 cricket team at the 2024 Under-19 Cricket World Cup in South Africa.
 During the tournament he scored a century against England U19 on 31 January 2024.
 His Australia U19 team won the tournament.
 Weibgen was selected for ESPNcricinfo's Team of the Tournament with an average of 50.66 and a strike rate of 83.

 He acted as a substitute fielder on day five in the third Test between Australia and India in December 2024.

+He was selected and played in the Prime Minister's XI in 2025 against the England Lions cricket team.